gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 {% endhighlight %}

 Here we're using XACT_ABORT ON for force any error to put the transaction in a readonly state.
 If you run this code it will fall into the rollback in the catch block because of this.

+Another thing to note here is as in the example above where we showed RAISERRORR continues execution of the batch if there is no TRY/CATCH this same behavior occurs with XACT_ABORT ON.
+RAISERROR does not use XACT_ABORT where as THROW does...

+{% highlight sql %}
+ SET XACT_ABORT ON
+ PRINT 'Before Error';
+ RAISERROR('Error',16,1);
+ PRINT 'After Error'
+ {% endhighlight %}

+ Both prints here will run even with SET XACT_ABORT ON.
+If you want a batch to fail on error then use THROW.
+In fact you should pretty much always use THROW unless you have a good reason to want the RAISERROR behavior.